prakashohm/tamilanagram/README.md

 pip install -r requirements.txt
 ```

+3. (Optional) Customize the word list:
+   - Edit `words.txt` to add or remove Tamil words
+   - Each word should be on a new line
+   - The file should be saved with UTF-8 encoding

-3. Run the application:
+4. Run the application:
 ```bash
 python app.py
 ```

-4. Open your browser and visit `http://localhost:5000`
+5. Open your browser and visit `http://localhost:5000`

 ## Development